jonathanjschen913/Movie_Data_Analysis/README.md

  - Inside the folder of each phase, there will be an overview file that describes what is done in this phase.

 Status: Not Completed
-^The above status will be changed to "Completed" when the complete project is uploaded to this repo.
+The above status will be changed to "Completed" when the complete project is uploaded to this repo.